New in: print of London's contrasting architecture in Old vs New

 Rich, warm and vibrant were the feelings I wanted the print to evoke.
 Warm reddish-pinks and yellows are offset by bright blues and deep turquoise, bringing the city to life.

 Architectural features of each building are highlighted with minute stripes, and some include the building name (visible on large sizes).
-This is a print full of hidden intricacies, ideal as a large print for a feature wall.
+This is a print full of hidden intricacies, ideal as a large print for a feature wall and just as suitable for a child’s bedroom or your living room.